KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 or prophecy fulfills a deeper cycle:
 a return,
 a renewal,
-a new heaven
-and a new earth.
+a new harmony of form.

 Yet even in such cases,
 the universe is not static.